Stories of the Saints and Holy men and women

 The Flying Friar: St. Joseph of Cupertino

-Like some of the greatest Saints, Guiseppe, or Joseph (1603-1663), was considered ill-educated and too ignorant to join an order, in this case the Franciscans.
+Like some of the greatest Saints, Giuseppe, or Joseph (1603-1663), was considered ill-educated and too ignorant to join an order, in this case the Franciscans.
 Instead, he worked in the stables for three years before they recognized his piety and simple, pure devotion and admitted him to the Order.

 Having experienced ecstatic visions as a child, the experiences multiplied upon becoming a priest in 1625, to the point of levitating during Mass.
 His fellow brothers and superiors objected to the disruptions, and at one point, at least, tied him down so that he would not fly.